About

 -

-Because my work has always had a point of view — Editorial Mode is me stepping into it, fully and unapologetically.
+Because my work has always had a point of view — Editorial Mode is a term for everyone to feel and describe that same process.

 -

 Nope.
-If you’re a human who creates — in your notes app, your camera roll, your journal, your kitchen, your blog, or your business — you’re in.
+If you’re a human who creates — in your notes app, your camera roll, your journal, your kitchen, your blog, or your business .. you’re welcome.

 -